An easy to prepare sausage goulash recipe with low-carb and gluten-free noodles. It's a simple dish that can be made in about 30 minutes.

 When I first tried shiratake noodles, I didn't care for them.
 A lot of people make the mistake of just draining and rinsing them out of the bag which doesn't get rid of the offensive odor or taste.

-I recently discovered that you need to dry out the shiratake noodles after rinsing and draining before using them in a low carb pasta recipe.
+I recently discovered that you need to dry out the shiratake noodles after soaking, rinsing, and draining before using them in a low carb pasta recipe.
 By stir frying them in a dry pot, you get rid of the excess moisture and the offending taste.

 Some people will cook them for a bit in the microwave before using.
 This also removes the moisture and the bad taste.
 Drying the shiratake noodles out also makes them less rubbery.

 The ziti style noodles are perfect for this low carb sausage goulash.
-I used to use macaroni noodles.
+I used to use macaroni noodles back in my high carb days.
 The ziti Miracle noodles are the perfect low carb replacement for macaroni.
 I've also made a tuna noodle casserole and a baked macaroni cheese using these noodles.

 If you are missing pasta on a low carb diet, I encourage you to give shiratake noodles a try.
-I’ve been buying Miracle Noodles off Amazon.
-I just love them.
-The Miracle Rice is great for making rice pudding and unstuffed cabbage bake.
+There's also rice sized shiratake called Miracle Rice.
+It's great for making rice pudding and unstuffed cabbage bake.